Iran's Revolutionary Guard says it launches 2nd satellite

 Associated Press

-TEHRAN, Iran (AP) — Iran’s paramilitary Revolutionary Guard launched a second reconnaissance satellite into space, state media reported Tuesday, just as world powers awaited Tehran’s decision in negotiations over the country’s tattered nuclear deal.
+TEHRAN, Iran (AP) — Iran’s paramilitary Revolutionary Guard launched a second reconnaissance satellite into space, the country’s state media reported Tuesday as world powers awaited Tehran’s decision in negotiations over its tattered nuclear deal.

-State television identified the launch as taking place in its northeastern Shahroud Desert, without specifying when.
-However, it came as Iran’s top diplomat at the monthslong talks suddenly flew home late Monday for consultations, a sign of the growing pressure on Tehran as the negotiations appear to be nearing their end.
+Iranian state television said the launch took place in the northeastern Shahroud Desert without specifying when.
+Meanwhile, Iran’s top diplomat at the monthslong talks suddenly flew home late Monday for consultations, a sign of the growing pressure on Tehran as the negotiations appear to be nearing their end.

 “It is a great achievement that we can put our eyes in the sky again and look at the Earth from space,” said Guard Gen. Hossein Salami, according to IRNA.